-If you choose to file on paper, do not staple or bind the attachments.
+If you received an approved electronic filing waiver from the department and must file on paper, do not staple or bind the attachments.
 Instead, use paper clips.
 If you are submitting multiple returns, use colored separator sheets to separate them.